Grigory Chukhray: Career

-At war's end, he studied filmmaking at VGIK, the course led by Sergei Yutkevich and Mikhail Romm, and then developed his skills as a director's assistant at the Kiev Film Studio.
+At war's end, Chukhray studied filmmaking at VGIK, the course led by Sergei Yutkevich and Mikhail Romm, and then developed his skills as a director's assistant at the Kiev Film Studio.
 By the mid-1950s, he began writing and directing his own films at the Mosfilm studio, gaining cinematic recognition outside the Soviet Union at the 1957 Cannes Film Festival with his film The Forty-First (1956).

 Chukhray directed and co-wrote Ballad of a Soldier (1959).
-Around the themes of love and the tragedy of war, the film received acclaim at home, earning the Lenin Prize.
+Centered on the themes of love and the tragedy of war, the film received acclaim at home, earning the Lenin Prize.
 It was heralded internationally for both its story and cinematic technique.
 At the 1960 Cannes Film Festival it was awarded a special jury prize for "high humanism and outstanding quality."
 Ballad of a Soldier premiered in the United States in 1960 at the San Francisco International Film Festival.
-The film won the Festival's Golden Gate Award, for Best Picture and for Best Director for Grigory Chukhray.
-Playing worldwide, the following year, it earned the BAFTA Award for Best Film.
-Grigory Chukhray and script co-writer Valentin Yezhov were also nominated for the 1961 Academy Award for Best Original Screenplay.
+The film won the Festival's Golden Gate Award for Best Picture as well as a Best Director for Chukhray.
+Playing worldwide, the following year it earned the BAFTA Award for Best Film.
+Chukhray and script co-writer Valentin Yezhov were also nominated for the 1961 Academy Award for Best Original Screenplay.

 Chukhray's next film was Clear Skies (1961).
-It told the story of a Soviet pilot who had survived Nazi imprisonment during the war, but was accused of spying.
-It was one of the first Soviet films to deal with some of the repressive practices under the Soviet leadership of Joseph Stalin.
+It tells of a Soviet pilot who survives Nazi imprisonment during WWII, but then is accused back home of spying.
+It was one of the first Soviet films to deal with repressive practices under the leadership of Joseph Stalin.
 It won the Grand Prix (in a tie with Kaneto Shindo's The Naked Island) at the 2nd Moscow International Film Festival.
 Two years later Chukhray served as the president of the jury at the 3rd Moscow International Film Festival.

 Between 1966 and 1971, Chukhray headed the director's courses at VGIK.
-In 1965, he founded and headed the Experimental Studio at Mosfilm that produced such films as White Sun of the Desert (1970), The Twelve Chairs (1971), Ivan Vasilievich: Back to the Future (1973), A Slave of Love (1976), and other popular movies.
+In 1965, he founded and led the Experimental Studio at Mosfilm that produced such films as White Sun of the Desert (1970), The Twelve Chairs (1971), Ivan Vasilievich: Back to the Future (1973), A Slave of Love (1976), and other popular movies.
 He also served as a member of the State Committee for Cinematography between 1964 and 1991.

-Grigory Chukhray's grave on the Vagankovo Cemetery in Moscow.

 In 1984, Chukhray directed his final Soviet film, together with Yuri Shvyryov: I'll Teach You to Dream.
 In 1992–1993, he and Rolf Schübel co-directed Todfeinde.
-Vom Sterben und Überleben in Stalingrad, a joined Russian-Germany documentary in two parts about the Battle of Stalingrad.
-In this film Chukhray as well as other Russian and German survivors told about their experiences during the battle.
+Vom Sterben und Überleben in Stalingrad, a joint Russian-Germany documentary in two parts about the Battle of Stalingrad.
+In the film's interviews, Chukhray along with other Russian and German survivors told of their experiences during the battle.

-In 1994, Chukhray was awarded a Nika Award for his lifetime contribution to cinema.
-In 2001, he published two volumes of memoirs entitled My War and My Cinema, dedicated to his war experience and his work in cinema, respectively.
+In 1981, Chukhray was given the honorary title, People's Artist of the USSR.
+In 1994 he received a Nika Award for his lifetime contribution to cinema.
+In 2001 he published two volumes of memoirs, My War and My Cinema, detailing his war experiences and his work in cinema, respectively.